docelic/amber-introduction/README.md

 The above example for manually returning error responses does not involve raising any Exceptions &mdash; it simply consists of setting the status and response body and returning them to the client.

 Another approach to returning errors consists in using Amber's error subsystem.
-It automatically provides you with a convenient way to raise Exceptions and return them to the client properly wrapped in application templates etc. Using this approach warrants explaining some underlying concepts first:
+It automatically provides you with a convenient way to raise Exceptions and return them to the client properly wrapped in application templates etc.

-Namely, "pipes" in Amber (or "handlers" as they are called in Crystal) work in such a way that each handler must explicitly invoke `call_next(context)` to call the next pipe in line.
-This creates two interesting properties as a consequence.
-The first is that you can call the next pipe at exactly the right place in the code where you want it (at the beginning, in the middle, or at the end of your current pipe's code).
-The second is that there is a call stack of methods established, so e.g. raising an exception in your controller can be rescued by an earlier pipe in a row and be handled accordingly.
+This method relies on the fact that pipes call next pipes in a row explicitly, and so the method call chain is properly established.
+In turn, this means that e.g. raising an exception in your controller can be rescued by an earlier pipe in a row that wrapped the call to `call_next(context)` inside a `begin...rescue` block.

-Amber uses this property #2 to to provide you with a generic pipe named "Errors" for handling errors (see the line `plug Amber::Pipe::Error.new` in your `config/routes.cr`).
+Amber contains a generic pipe named "Errors" for handling errors.
+It is activated by using the line `plug Amber::Pipe::Error.new` in your `config/routes.cr`.

 To be able to extend the list of errors or modify error templates yourself, you should first run `amber g error` to copy the relevant files to your application.
-In principle, you will get files `src/pipes/error.cr`, `src/controllers/error_controller.cr`, and `src/views/error/`, all of which can be modified to suit your needs.
+In principle, running this command will get you the files `src/pipes/error.cr`, `src/controllers/error_controller.cr`, and `src/views/error/`, all of which can be modified to suit your needs.

 To see the error subsystem at work, you could now do something as simple as: